(Author: Assembly Member Sally Lieber) – Prohibition of Spanking

 (9) AB 2943 discriminates against those who believe it is better to use a neutral object rather than the open hand for spanking a child for correcting a child’s negative behavior.
 Advocates of using an implement when spanking have stated several positive reasons for using an implement like a small paddle for spanking.
 For example, they assert that: (a) It is best not to associate the open hand with discipline – that the outreached open hand should be reserved for association with support and compassion rather than discipline. (b) It takes more thought and time for the parent to go and get a neutral object so that it gives the parent more time to calm any emotions and to consider if a spanking is appropriate and reasonable for the situation. (c) The use of an object other than the hand is the most consistent with Scripture.

 (10) If AB 2943 passes, it would be another huge step on the slippery slope of state control over all parenting.
 Eliminating all spanking is one of many troubling agenda items of the U.N.
 Convention on the Rights of the Child and other advocates of expanding big government’s intrusion into the private affairs of the family.
 AB 2943 is only the first of many steps toward outlawing all corporal discipline (spanking).
 Additionally other forms of correction, discipline, and instruction commonly accepted now could eventually be added to the forbidden list on the basis of alleging that particular beliefs and acts cause emotional or psychological harm.
 AB 2943 requires elitists to “look inside the door of your home” and tell you how to raise and care for your children.
-Once the Legislature has crossed this threshold into your home, how much further into your home and family life will they justify being able to go?Parental actions, which might be forbidden in the future, could include their requiring a child to apologize and make restitution for stealing property (because this could produce guilt, shame, and a lower self-esteem in the child).
-They could also criminalize parents or anyone, who instructs children about hell and sin and that Jesus is the only way to salvation, on the grounds of being intolerant and damaging to the emotional well-being of the child.
+Once the Legislature has crossed this threshold into your home, how much further into your home and family life will they justify being able to go?Parental actions which might be forbidden in the future could include their requiring a child to apologize and make restitution for stealing property (because this could produce guilt, shame, and a lower self-esteem in the child).
+They could also criminalize parents (or anyone) who instruct children about hell and sin and that Jesus is the only way to salvation, on the grounds of being intolerant and damaging to the emotional well-being of the child.
 If AB 2943 is passed in California, similar legislation could spread to other states.
 We must stop AB 2943 and do all we can to stop the dominoes from falling this direction.

 Ultimately, the practical result of this bill would be to treat innocent, loving parents as criminals by threatening them with being arrested, tried, and convicted.